 How do I add segments?

-You can add segments for most airline partners (except Japan Airlines and Malaysia Airlines) online, but note that you’ll be charged a 5000-point change fee each time you alter your itinerary, so try to lock down as many flights and dates as you can at the start.
+You can add segments for most airline partners (except Japan Airlines) online, but note that you’ll be charged a 5000-point change fee each time you alter your itinerary, so try to lock down as many flights and dates as you can at the start.

 If you need to phone the call centre to make a change and are flying in Economy or Premium Economy, you’ll be charged an extra 8000-point service fee.
 Premium cabins do not attract this fee.